Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Acknowledgements

 \section{Acknowledgements}

-CW is supported by a NSF Graduate Research Fellowship.
+CW was supported by a NSF Graduate Research Fellowship.
 YC is supported by Stanford Graduate Fellowship and NSF IIS 2045685.
 TM acknowledges support of Google Faculty Award, NSF IIS 2045685, and JD.com.